Analysis | Kellyanne Conway’s legacy: The ‘alternative facts’-ification of the GOP

 Despite her quick exit just ahead of the 2020 election, there is no disputing the central role Kellyanne Conway played in paving the way for Trumpism to take hold in the Republican Party.
 Through a mixture of illogical arguments, strange comments and an almost undying devotion to defending Trump at all costs — including her own credibility — in many ways what’s on the ballot in November will bear her fingerprints, for better or worse for the party.

 Conway was named Trump’s campaign manager late in the 2016 election, emerging as a rare establishment Republican in a campaign full of fringe figures.
 Both during the campaign and then through the early part of the Trump presidency, she served as a bridge between Trump’s controversial political methods and the more traditional party brand.
-Eventually she helped merge the two almost completely — to the point where the GOP’s 2020 platform is essentially “whatever Trump says.”
+Eventually she helped merge the two almost completely — to the point where the GOP’s 2020 platform is essentially whatever-Trump-says.

 More often than not, this involved Conway pitching Trump’s actions in inexplicable ways and contorting herself to explain his falsehoods.